 As adults, we can chalk up these unpleasant and hurtful run-ins to a host of explanations, but when it comes to children, they are not as well equipped as we are to handle these situations.

 4. I can recall two of my three daughters having very unpleasant experiences at school.
 In one case my oldest daughter got into an argument with a girl in her class over who knows what…after going back and forth for a bit the argument ended when this girl said to my daughter, “at least my parents aren’t divorced and they love me!”

 Now, where on earth do you suppose this girl got the message that divorced parents don’t love their children??
 My second daughter came home crying from school one day after her teacher, for reasons inexplicable, decided to take a “survey” in her classroom and asked the children how many of their parents were divorced.
 It seems my daughter was the only one who raised her hand and simultaneously her eyes began to well.
 While I am sure the teacher was “well-meaning” she clearly didn’t calculate the effects this might have on her students.
 At that very moment, my daughter was isolated and clearly put into the caste of children from divorced homes.

 An added level to the stress of “starting over.”

 Divorce brings all kinds of changes and losses.
 While most people focus on the loss of the immediate nuclear family and the finances, we often don’t realize the profound effect of the extended losses which includes our in-law parents, sisters, brothers, nephews, nieces, and cousins.
 Add to that the loss of neighbors and couple friends (including their children who often played with ours) and soon an entire network of our support system has been eradicated, leaving us to begin anew.

 Divorce is not a disease.
-It’s not contagious.
-Divorced moms, dads and children are like everyone else.
+Divorce is not contagious.
+Divorced moms, dads, and children are like everyone else.
 We love our family, value our friendships, and give to our community.
 In a society already divided in so many ways, it is critical that we keep ALL our families strong.